streetbackguy/Steam-Roulette/README.md

 - If you're not particularly happy with one game, you can reroll with the reroll button.

 # To-Do
-- Add animation to the game images when clicking to spin the wheel or re-roll
+- Find a permanent way to calculate installation size for each game on each separate drive